trueos/pcbsd/src-qt5/docs/introduction.rst

 Flash® is a registered trademark of Adobe Systems Incorporated in the United States and/or other countries.

-FreeBSD® is a registered trademark of the .
+FreeBSD® is a registered trademark of the `FreeBSD Foundation <https://www.freebsdfoundation.org/>`_.

-FreeNAS® is a registered trademark of iXsystems.
+FreeNAS® is a registered trademark of `iXsystems <https://www.ixsystems.com/>`_.

 IBM® is a registered trademark of International Business Machines Corporation.